Taking a closer look at the Bear Archery Montana Longbow made me realize what a fantastic longbow it actually is!

 Just get a nice broadhead arrow and you are ready to hunt.

-I absolutely love the look of the bow!
+I love the look of this bow!

 The black and white of the limbs look very classy and the riser with the leather grip gives it a traditional touch and feel.